OneOfTheInfiniteMonkeys/pizero-wu-tinyfilemanager/README.md

 ...
      $root_url = '/tinyfilemanager/usb';
 ```
-Note '/tinyfilemanager/usb' is a **link** to the folder containing files to be managed with TinyFileManager.
-The link and files will need the appropriate access privalidges.
-It is typically the web user account, not the TinyFileManager user names that need access to the files.
+<strong>Note</strong> '/tinyfilemanager/usb' is a **link** to the folder containing files to be managed with TinyFileManager.
+The link and files will need the appropriate access privaliges.
+It is typically the web user account (e.g. www-data), not the TinyFileManager user names that need access to the files.
 The extension is transparent to normal operation of Tinyfilemanager.

-d) Create the temporary folder:
+d) Create the temporary folder.

    Typically in the /var/www/html/tinyfilemanager folder to be used by the pyembroidery rendering software.
    e.g.
 ```
    cd /var/www/html/tinyfilemanager
    sudo mkdir tmp
 ```
-e) Create a link to files to be shared
+e) Create a link to files to be shared.

    Create a link in the Tiny File Manager Folder to the files to be accessed by TinyFileManager.

    If the '/mnt/usb_share' does not exists use the following command to create it: